Visit the Garden

 Evocative of the old apple orchard that once stood on these grounds, heirloom apple trees on dwarfing rootstock are grown in a grid pattern in the Orchard Garden and are surrounded by beds of shrubs, roses, lilies and, of course, clematis.
 Buds and blossoms climb through stalks of lilies and drape over bushes.
 At the far end of the garden, you will see the gnarled old Gravenstein apple tree from the original orchard.
 Apple map: Hudson's Golden Gem, Bed 15 (southern Oregon, 1930s); Mother, Bed 16 (Massachusetts, mid 1800s); Gravenstein, Bed 17 (tree as found at farm, cultivar from Denmark, 1797); Roxbury Russet, Bed 17 (Massachusetts, early 17th century); Westfield Seek-No-Further, Bed 18 (Westfield, Massachesetts, 1700s); Hubbardston Nonesuch, Bed 19 (Massachusetts, before 1832); Orenco, Bed 20 (Oregon west of Portland, 1840s); Yellow Bellflower, Bed 21 (Burlington Co.
 New Jersey, 1742); Arkansas Black, Bed 22 (Arkansas, 1840s).

-The Founder’s Garden, located around a lovely sundial, contains over 40 of Brewster Rogerson’s favorite clematis, chosen for both aesthetic and sentimental reasons.
+The Founder’s Garden, located around a custom calibrated sundial, contains over 40 of Brewster Rogerson’s favorite clematis, chosen for both aesthetic and sentimental reasons.
 Collected over the course of more than 40 years, this garden represents a unique assortment of clematis displayed among conifers and winter-flowering shrubs to show the vines to their best effect.
 Comprised of Bed 16.

 Baltic Border and Polish Beds